MichaelOliverio/AIMLplus-MetamorphicTesting/README.md

 ---

-Esecuzione del servizio:
+To execute the service:
-1. eseguire il comando "cd DS" da terminale
+1. From terminal: "cd DS"
-2. eseguire il comando "uvicorn api:app --reload"
+2. Then execute command "uvicorn api:app --reload"